Zolkifly Mohd Lazim

 Zolkifly bin Mohd Lazim is a Malaysian politician from BERSATU.
-He was the Member of Penang State Legislative Assembly for Telok Bahang since 2018 until 2023.
+He was the Member of Penang State Legislative Assembly for Telok Bahang from 2018 to 2023.

 Politics

 He was a member of PAS and PASMA, and was appointed as the Chairman of PASMA Penang before joining BERSATU.
 He is also the Chief of BERSATU Telok Bahang and Balik Pulau branch.